IbrahimAdewuyi1/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script is used to print the current directory
+This script is used to print the current directory and delete current directory